Coronary Artery Disease - Stable Angina Topic Review

 - Exertional angina that was previously stable and now occurs with less physical exertion

 - Anginal symptoms occurring at rest (without physical exertion)

 In unstable angina, the cardiac enzymes remain normal or are only very minimally elevated.

 Non-ST Segment Elevation Myocardial Infarction

-Anginal symptoms at rest that result in myocardial necrosis, as identified by elevated cardiac biomarkers (see Cardiac Enzymes Topic Review) with no ST segment elevation on the 12-lead ECG.
+Non-STEMI is characterized by angina at rest associated with myocardial injury, as identified by elevated cardiac biomarkers (see Cardiac Enzymes Topic Review) without ST segment elevation on the 12-lead ECG.

 ST Segment Elevation Myocardial Infarction

-Anginal symptoms at rest that result in myocardial necrosis, as identified by elevated cardiac biomarkers (see Cardiac Enzymes Topic Review) with ST segment elevation on the 12-lead ECG.
+STEMI is typified by angina at rest with evidence of transmural myocardial injury, as identified by elevated cardiac biomarkers (see Cardiac Enzymes Topic Review) and ST segment elevation on the 12-lead ECG.